 At last, we got to enjoy Nerf blasters that were actually powerful and were able to shoot reasonably accurately.
 Funnily enough, to achieve that high performance, Nerf had to throw their classic darts away and replace them with balls.

 Nerf Rival has been a very successful range of blasters, and I am a huge fan myself as well.
 So you may be wondering, why on earth did Nerf feel the need to come out with the Hyper series if it’s so similar to Rival?

 A Hyper Round is slightly bigger than half the size of a Rival Round.
-But where Rival Rounds are made with foam, Hyper Rounds are made with a soft rubber type material and feel more dense.
+But where Rival Rounds are made with foam, Hyper Rounds are made with a soft rubber-type material and feel denser.

 - 200 OFFICIAL NERF HYPER ROUNDS: Pack includes 200 Nerf Hyper rounds to keep you...

 - DESIGNED FOR SPEED AND CAPACITY: Nerf Hyper rounds maximize speed and capacity...